Need New RV Bedding? Easily Find The Perfect Fit For Your Fickle Mattress

-It depends on your budget and how much you care about it being easy to make the bed.
+It depends on your budget and how much you care about having an easy-to-make bed.

-If you can fully walk around your bed and it's a regular, say, queen size, then regular sheets in that size will work just fine.
+If you can fully walk around your bed and it's a regular, say, queen size, then standard sheets in that size will work just fine.

-If you have a bed against three walls, and you want making it to be as easy as possible, you might go for a zippered fitted sheet or a bedding solution such as the Beddy's bedding solution.
+If you have a bed against three walls and want to make it as easy as possible, you might go for a zippered fitted sheet or a bedding solution such as the Beddy's bedding solution.

 It all depends on your budget and tolerance for putting up with a hard-to-make bed.

-In this case, you can certainly use the sheets you have in the house if you want to try that.
+In this case, first, try the sheets you have in the house.

-Keep in mind, using regular sheets as your RV bed sheets allows you to choose from a large variety of colors and fabrics.
+Remember that using regular sheets as your RV bed sheets allows you to choose from various colors and fabrics.

 Using sheet straps can be helpful in this situation.
 Or, if you know how to use a sewing machine, you could alter the fitted sheet to better conform to your bed.

-It's not essential though, if you don't care to have a PERFECTLY fitted sheet.
+It's optional, though, if you don't care to have a PERFECTLY fitted sheet.

-You're probably going to cover it with a comforter or duvet anyway, so no one is going to see it.
+You'll probably cover it with a comforter or duvet anyway so no one will see it.
 As long as it stays on, it will do!

-Rest assured, if you can't live without your sateen cotton sheets at home, your preference won't change when you're at a campground.
+Rest assured, if you can't live without your luxury sateen 800 thread count cotton sheets at home, your preference won't change while at a campground.

-Keep this in mind when you're shopping for your bedding.
+Keep this in mind when shopping for your recreational vehicle bedding.

 Please don't make the mistake of buying and then regretting it.
-Know what you like, and go for that same level of comfort if you can.
+Know what you like, and go for that same level of comfort.

-Remember, it doesn't matter what size or shaped mattress you have, you can make regular sheets work.
+Remember, it doesn't matter what size or shape mattress you have.
+You can make regular sheets work.

 If you always camp during the summer, keep light materials for your sheets to avoid sweating at night.

 The same goes for winter camping.
-If that's all you do, and you don't use any heat at night, you might want to opt for flannel sheets or any other warmer thread for your sheets.
+If that's all you do, and you don't use any heat at night, opt for flannel sheets or any other warmer thread for your sheets in colder climates.

-If you will camp in both extremes, consider linen sheets, which work well in both climates.
+If you camp in both extremes, consider linen sheets, which work well in both climates.

 Here's where dealing with your RV bedding can be fun!